Peter Smagorinsky

-Peter Smagorinsky is an American educator, researcher, and theorist currently who worked at the University of Georgia.
-He holds the title of Distinguished Research Professor of English Education.
-Following high school, Smagorinsky received his Bachelor of Arts in English Literature from Kenyon College in Gambier, Ohio in 1974.
-He went on to receive a Master of Arts in Teaching in English Education from the University of Chicago in 1977.
+Peter Smagorinsky is an American educator, researcher, and professor emeritus at the University of Georgia.
+He held the title of Distinguished Research Professor of English Education.

+Following high school, Smagorinsky received his Bachelor of Arts in English literature from Kenyon College in Gambier, Ohio, in 1974.
+He received a Master of Arts in Teaching in English Education from the University of Chicago in 1977.
 During his career as a high school English teacher, Smagorinsky continued his education at the University of Chicago, receiving his Ph.D. in English Education in 1989, advised by George Hillocks.

-In 2000 Smagorinsky was promoted to full professor, and in 2011, Smagorinsky received the title of Distinguished Research Professor from The University of Georgia.
+He joined the faculty of the University of Georgia in 1998 in 1998 after having taught at the University of Oklahoma for eight years.
+In 2000 Smagorinsky was promoted to full professor, and in 2011 he received the title of Distinguished Research Professor.
 He retired in 2020.

-He is one of the five children of Margaret Smagorinsky, the Weather Bureau's first female statistician and meteorologist Joseph Smagorinsky.
+He is one of the five children of Margaret Smagorinsky, the Weather Bureau's first female statistician, and meteorologist Joseph Smagorinsky.